lltfm/openness/works/the_epitomes_of_openness/the_epitomes_of_openness.md

 *Artwork: “Crossroads”, Sander Bos, 2015 ([source](https://www.sander-bos.nl/))*

-> Possessed by a Blind Certainty, the [Libido Dominandi][4] imposes its will on
+> Possessed by a Blind Certainty, the Libido Dominandi imposes its will on
 > others.
 It uses words, not to clarify, but to confuse & control.
 It ridicules
-> & deceives.
+> & shames.
+It lies & deceives.
 It corrupts & coerces.
-It silences with fear, seizing the
+It silences with fear,
-> collective will.
-It demonizes & harms others saying, "For the greater good of
+> seizing the collective will.
+It demonizes & harms others saying, "For the
-> us all.
+> greater good of us all.
 Any who disagree, stand against us.
-There can be no other way."
+There can be no
+> other way."
 >
 > Allowing others the greatest latitude to be as they are, there is peace.
 Yet
 > at the root of all evil is a Blind Certainty, which must question itself.
 How